-If parents after this are not happy for their child to be taught RSE then they will have a meeting with the PSHE lead and/or Headteacher to discuss this further.
+If parents still wish to withdraw their child after reviewing the content then they will be expected to attend a meeting with the PSHE lead and/or Headteacher to discuss this further.

 12. Dealing with difficult questions

 Primary aged pupils will often ask their teachers or other adults questions pertaining to health, relationships and sex which go beyond what is set out in the curriculum.
 Children whose questions go unanswered may turn to inappropriate sources of information, including the internet and other children.
 Children will, therefore, need a graduated age-appropriate response.